 James was called to the bar in 2005, having been educated at Charterhouse, the University of Leicester, City University and the Inns’ of Court School of Law.
+He undertook a general common law pupillage.
 He has a predominantly criminal practice, but also maintains expertise in licensing law and inquests.

 James is regarded as an excellent jury advocate and is known for his clarity of thought, patience and willingness to spend as much time as is necessary to ensure that clients understand proceedings and the decisions that they need to make.
 He understands that appearing in court is often one of the most traumatic experiences a non-lawyer can go through.
 Where possible, he likes to meet his clients before the day of any court hearing so that decisions can be made in as unhurried an environment as possible.

 James prosecutes and defends serious and substantial offences in the Crown Court, including attempted murder, arson, grievous bodily harm with intent, armed robbery, unlawful sexual activity with children, making indecent images, rape, firearms offences, drug supply and importation, kidnap, blackmail, money laundering, conspiracy to defraud, and death by dangerous driving.
 His practice is approximately half prosecution and half defence.

 James has particular knowledge and experience in prosecuting serious and evidence heavy drug conspiracies, both alone and as junior for the Crown.
 He is familiar with cases based predominantly upon cell-site, call data records and ANPR and has a strong understanding of the technology behind all three.
 He is confident in questioning expert witnesses on all three topics.